-- Schools meet Common Core Standards for reading, writing, and speaking and listening, through lesson plans that emphasize these skills.
+- Schools meet current state standards for reading, writing, and speaking and listening, through lesson plans that emphasize these skills.

 Don Burton, an elementary school teacher in Milwaukee, WI, said of the Paideia method, “This is what children need.
 It’s good for educators.
 It’s good for community… I’m in heaven again.”

 The Paideia method was developed in the early 1980s by the philosopher Mortimer Adler.
 Adler and the Paideia group authored The Paideia Proposal, outlining the Paideia Principles and Three Columns of Instruction.

 Today, thousands of teachers in hundreds of schools across the United States and other countries use the Paideia method to engage students in active learning.